AdamDlubak/PWr-Natural-Language-Processing/README.md

-# Classification of queries for the system for answering questions for the Polish language
+# Classification of queries for question answering system for the Polish language
 ## Natural Language Processing

 ### Simple instruction